-- Find lots of useful tips and resources on waste disposal, waste reduction, alternatives to toxic products, and more in our handy Guide to Green Boating.
+Find lots of useful tips and resources on waste disposal, waste reduction, alternatives to toxic products, and more in our handy Guide to Green Boating.

 - Used oil, filters and absorbents, as well as antifreeze may be taken by your marina or service station.
 If not, you can find a collection facility with the BC Used Oil Management Association.

 - Batteries can be returned to battery retailers or your local recycling depot.

 - If you are unsure how or where to properly dispose of an item, the Recycling Council of BC website can help.
 You can also call their recycling hotline at 1.604.RECYCLE in the Lower Mainland, 1.800.667.4321 for the rest of BC, or email them at email@example.com.
 There’s even a BC Recylepedia Smart Phone App.

-- ReGeneration provides special waste recycling programs for paints, pesticides and flammable liquids, lighting products, appliances, power tools and equipment and more.
+- Product Care Association of Canada provides special waste recycling programs for paints, pesticides and flammable liquids, lighting products, appliances, power tools and equipment and more.

 - The electronics industry, through the Electronic Products Recycling Association of BC, is committed to providing British Columbians with efficient, convenient and environmentally sound solutions for managing end-of-life electronics.